-"What if my boss realises that I'm actually rubbish and I lose my job?"
+"What if my boss realizes that I'm actually rubbish and I lose my job?"

-"What if my boyfriend gets fed up of dealing with me and leaves?"
+"What if my boyfriend gets fed up with dealing with me and leaves?"

 Some of these thoughts were really extreme, such as:

 My intrusive thoughts tend to snowball in that way.
-Recently, a cognitive behavioural therapist had pointed out to me during a session that I was prone to "cognitive distortions”, such as "disastrous" or "catastrophic" thinking – and I couldn't disagree.
+Recently, a cognitive-behavioral therapist had pointed out to me during a session that I was prone to "cognitive distortions," such as "disastrous" or "catastrophic" thinking – and I couldn't disagree.

 Once my mind has even the slightest sniff of a problem, it multiplies said problem by a thousand.

-Rationally thinking I knew that all of my concerns were either unfounded or completely out of my control.
-After all, I was doing well at work and my boyfriend and I were very happy.
+Rationally thinking, I knew that all of my concerns were either unfounded or completely out of my control.
+After all, I was doing well at work, and my boyfriend and I were happy together.
 So why did I feel so threatened?
-The vicious cycle exasperated me, and I constantly tried to either fight or block out the negative feelings, telling myself I was being silly.
+The vicious cycle exasperated me, and I constantly tried to fight or block the negative feelings, telling myself I was being silly.
 But this approach rarely worked.

-While watching the horror film in the cinema, I flinched and screamed several times.
-The demon terrorising the teenagers was hideous.
+While watching the horror film in the cinema, I cringed and screamed several times.
+The demon terrorizing the teenagers was hideous.
 I imagined myself in that situation, stuck in an isolated cabin without access to help, and felt vulnerable by proxy.

-At one particular jump scare, I squealed, covered my eyes and curled into the seat.
-This reaction was ridiculous, because obviously I knew deep down that the demon couldn't jump through the cinema screen and attack me.
+At one particular jump scare, I squealed, covered my eyes, and curled into the seat.
+This reaction was ridiculous because I knew deep down that the demon couldn't jump through the cinema screen and attack me.
 So why did I feel threatened?
 Why was my brain reacting this way to fantasy?

-It was a strange setting in which to have a psychological breakthrough – with Butterkist popcorn stuck to my teeth and all – but in that moment, I felt euphoric!
+It was a strange setting in which to have a psychological breakthrough – with popcorn stuck to my teeth and all – but at that moment, I felt euphoric!
 I was being tricked into maintaining my anxiety.

 Now that I understood this, I could take steps to tackle it.

 Other simple things such as making sure you're sat comfortably and that your clothing isn't too restrictive can also help.
-You could also try using a relaxing pulse point aromatherapy oil on your wrists and temples – jasmine is my personal favourite, although lavender is also nice – anything that provides relief.
+You could also try using a relaxing pulse point aromatherapy oil on your wrists and temples.
+Jasmine is my personal favorite, although lavender is also lovely.
+Use anything that provides relief.